open-telemetry/opentelemetry-operator/docs/api.md

 The Windows specific settings applied to all containers.
 If unspecified, the options from the PodSecurityContext will be used.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is linux.

 <table>
     <thead>